996icu/996.ICU/README.md

 >
 > This draft is adapted from the MIT license.
 For more detailed explaination, please see [Wiki](https://github.com/kattgu7/996-License-Draft/wiki).
 This license is designed to be compatible with all major open source licenses.
 >
 > For law professionals or anyone who are willing to contribute to further version directly, please go to [996-License-Draft](https://github.com/kattgu7/996-License-Draft).
-Thank you.
+Thank you...